Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Los Angeles Rams vs. San Francisco 49ers NFL Week 10 matchup on November 15, 2021.

-NFC West rivals will clash in Week 10 of the NFL season when the Los Angeles Rams (7-2) meet the San Francisco 49ers (3-5).
+NFC West foes will clash in NFL Week 10 action when the Los Angeles Rams (7-2) face the San Francisco 49ers (3-5).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .